SafeDeal (SFD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SafeDeal Historical Price

-According to the latest data gathered on SafeDeal live price page, the current price of SafeDeal is 0.00486084USD.
-The circulating supply of SafeDeal(SFD) is 37.23M SFD , giving it a market capitalization of $180.75K.
+According to the latest data gathered on SafeDeal live price page, the current price of SafeDeal is 0.01053108USD.
+The circulating supply of SafeDeal(SFD) is 37.55M SFD , giving it a market capitalization of $395.45K.

 The SafeDeal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SFD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.